TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-resource-health.md

             "controlType": "dropdown",
             "displayLabel": "What status does Resource Health report?", "watermarkText": "Choose an option",
-            "infoBalloonText": "Please indicate what status Resource Health reports for your database or elastic pool", "dropdownOptions": [
+            "infoBalloonText": "Please indicate what status Resource Health reports for your database or elastic pool.", "dropdownOptions": [
                 {
                     "value": "Available",